 Spending.
 Each year, lawmakers determine how much the federal government will spend and where the money will be allocated among 15 cabinet departments and dozens of independent agencies and commissions.
 But the budget is more than just a tally of numbers.
 It also expresses the policy priorities of our government — and country.
-In 2016, total federal spending was $3.9 trillion — about one-fifth of the economy and $12,000 for each person living in the United States.
-That spending is divided into two large categories — discretionary spending and mandatory spending — that refer to the process used by lawmakers to make funds available.
+In 2018, total federal spending was $4.1 trillion — about one-fifth of the economy and $12,500 for each person living in the United States.
+That spending is often divided into three categories:

 Revenue.
 The federal government finances its operations with revenues, including taxes, fees, and other receipts collected from many different sectors of the economy.
-In 2015, total federal receipts were $3.3 trillion, about 18% of GDP.
-The largest sources of tax revenue are the individual income tax and payroll taxes, followed by the corporate income tax, the excise tax, and estate and gift taxes.
+In 2018, total federal receipts were $3.3 trillion, about 16.5% of GDP.
+The largest sources of tax revenue are the individual income tax and payroll taxes, followed by the corporate income tax, excise taxes, and estate and gift taxes.

-Over the coming decades, there will be a growing, structural mismatch between revenues and spending.
+Over the coming decades, there will be a growing structural mismatch between revenues and spending.
 This poses significant challenges for our budget, as well as our political system.
 Politically, it is always easier to cut taxes and increase spending than it is to raise taxes and cut spending.
-Yet, addressing our rising debt will require policymakers to face these choices, and delay will make those choices even more difficult.
+Yet addressing our rising debt will require policymakers to face those choices, and delay will make them even more difficult.